inventid/iaas/README.md

 This will trigger the server to search for the image with id `example`, and serve it in a PNG format in a `100x100` resolution.
 Depending on earlier requests, the image might be on the CDN (causing a redirect) or be transcoded on the fly and uploaded later.
 For Retina (or HiDpi) displays, the postfix `_2x` will appropriately resize the image to that size (or perform a redirect).
+Additional options can be send through the query parameter, such as `?fit=crop` to crop the image to the bounding box you request.

 ### Uploading images